Program Overview

 The requirements for admission into physics graduate studies at Queen’s University are described at:

 Potential students should check current admission requirements with the Department of Physics, Engineering Physics and Astronomy.
-The medical physics master's program looks for candidates with a strong acadmeic record and an undergraduate degree in physics, engineering physics or a related field; Ph.D candidates should, in addition, hold a master's degree in one of these fields.
+The medical physics master's program looks for candidates with a strong academic record and an undergraduate degree in physics, engineering physics or a related field; Ph.D candidates should, in addition, hold a master's degree in one of these fields.

 Kingston Medical Physics